nikkoxgonzales/crash-mcp/README.md

 ---
 ## Why I made this?

-To be honest, I made this because it's hard to say "use sequential_thinking", now I just say "use crash..". :)
+Frankly, I created this because typing "use sequential_thinking" was cumbersome.
+Now I can simply say "use crash" instead! :)

 ## Claude Code's Experience
 ```